 Directions for Google Maps available here.

-Some paths start from the chapel.
+From the chapel begin some paths.
 Ours starts from the right side of the chapel with red marks.
-You climb the path very steeply until you reach the first two sections aided with chain: the first is a series of easy rocky jumps, the second is a stretch supported by some steps that rise to the left.
+You climb steeply the path until you reach two aided section with chain: the first is a series of easy rocky leaps, the second is a stretch supported by some steps that rise to the left.
 These first two sections are very easy and the equipment is to be considered particularly useful in case of wet or snowy ground.

 There are many opportunities to get off at the parking lot.
 The easiest and quickest route is to continue in the direction of Coltiglione (north-east) up to a crossroads where we will take the path to the left downhill on the northern slope of Monte San Michele.
 We will continue downhill, ignoring the junction for Rifugio Piazza, up to the Baita del Falco then continue to the chapel.
 From here backwards along the approach path to the car park (1h 30 'from the summit).

 If you wanted to chain other aided routes, you could: